How does the DJI X5 compare to the original X3? Check out these clips

-After forking out the best part of £2,000 on a new camera for the DJI Inspire 1, I expect many people, like myself, are wondering if buying the DJI X5 was or is worth it?
+Post updated January 2018: Forking out the best part of £2,000 on a new camera for the DJI Inspire 1 took some doing.
+I expect many people like myself, are wondering if buying the DJI X5 was or is worth it?

-I tend to get buyer’s remorse for a time when making large purchases and the X5 and Olympus Zuiko 12mm lens were no exception (the fact that the Oly 12mm lens also fits my Panasonic GH4 is a bonus).
+I tend to get buyer's remorse for a time when making large purchases.
+The X5 and Olympus Zuiko 12mm lens were no exception.
+However, the fact that the Olympus 12mm lens also fits my Panasonic GH4 (and now Lumix GH5) is a bonus).

-After all, the Inspire 1 with X3 camera already produced lovely video quality when used in the right way (not into direct sun as the dynamic range isn’t too great on the X3) although the stills aren’t that great.
+After all, the Inspire 1 with X3 camera already produced lovely video quality when used in the right way.
+Note: not into direct sun as the dynamic range isn't too great on the X3.
+And the stills aren't that great.
+Good, but not great.

-So, after a two week wait for the weather to settle, I finally got out flying the Inspire 1 and X5 in some glorious sunshine and still air for a real test.
+After a two week wait for the weather to settle, I finally got out flying the Inspire 1 and X5.
+I was lucky to get some glorious sunshine and still air for a real test.

 What I noticed is that the DJI X5 needs a bit of TLC compared to the X3 with regards to: